ebanez8/CarbonPrint/README.md

 # CarbonPrint
-CarbonPrint solves the problem of uninformed shopping by using AR barcode scanning to instantly show a product’s environmental impact, empowering users to make eco-friendly choices and track their sustainability efforts.
+CarbonPrint allows consumers to make informed and sustainable shopping decisions using an AR barcode to scan and instantly display a product’s environmental impact, empowering users to make eco-friendly choices and track their sustainability efforts.

 <img width="1920" alt="Screenshot 2025-02-23 at 7 21 49 AM" src="https://github.com/user-attachments/assets/226233cb-cbe7-4490-9880-3ee44786ec3b" />